 From the G3D data documentation I selected a natural sky image for use as the skybox, and placed an appropriate light source to act as the sun.
-The result is clearly "programmer art"-it is ugly and amateur compared to high quality 3D art, but it is pretty enough that we can tell this technique would yield reasonable terrain in the hands of a talented texture artist.
+The result is clearly "programmer art"-it is ugly and amateur compared to a professional artist's work, but it is pretty enough that we can tell this technique would yield reasonable terrain in the hands of a talented texture artist and given enough time you could imagine refining it for a later project.

 One of the problems with my terrain texture is that it only varies based on elevation.
 If you look at real terrain, you'll notice that vegetation and rockiness strongly correlate with slope, not just elevation.
 Making flatter parts have more vegetation and steeper parts more rocky would improve the overall appearance.
 You can probably imagine use tricks in Photoshop to obtain the derivative of the heightfield, or even writing a program to automatically texture a terrain.
-The latter would make a nice final project!
+The latter would make a nice midterm project!